-My thinking on these types of cases is when in doubt, err on the side of letting substance triumph over substance.
+My thinking on these types of cases is, when in doubt, err on the side of letting substance triumph over substance.
 Judge Hollander did not look at the issue that way.
-She broke down the case law and was persuaded that this is a procedural issue and the case should remain in federal court.
+She broke down the case law and was persuaded that this is a procedural issue and that the case should remain in federal court.
 You can read the court’s opinion to get a more complete understanding of the case and the court’s rationale in Almutairi v.
 Johns Hopkins here.

 *Plaintiff’s husband is also a plaintiff in this case.
 I used “plaintiff” just because it flows better.